DU, DU, DU, DU, DU, DU, – Conor Hourihane!!

-As Conor Hourihane departs on loan to promotion pushing Swansea City, let us take a positive look back at his time in Claret and Blue.
+As Conor Hourihane departs on loan to Sheffield United and in doing so, the end of his Aston Villa contract, let us take a positive look back at his time in Claret and Blue.

 Hourihane signed for the club during the January 2017 transfer window as Steve Bruce attempted to halt Villa’s alarming slide down the Championship table.
 He was one of seven signings made that month in the hopes of bolstering the side following relegation from the Premier League less than 12 months prior.

 That 2016/2017 came to a painstaking end with a mid-table finish, and with Hourihane grabbing one goal and three assists.
 Then came the time to look forward to the re-build 2.0.
 Hourihane had shown enough quality to prove he had a part to play in a promotion challenging side.

 The arrival of John Terry sparked immediate excitement, and a hope that 2017/2018 would be the season Villa pushed on and got out of the second division.
 However, hopes were quickly dulled following a very uninspiring start to the season.
 Just one point from the opening three games had fans fearing the worst.
 Cue Hourihane, who produced a scintillating performance in a 4-2 triumph over Norwich City, bagging a hat-trick in the process and sending Villa catapulting on an eight game undefeated run.

 That same season, the Irishman smashed in a volley in front of the Holte End to seal a 2-0 victory over Birmingham City – giving every Villa fan exactly what they wanted.
 You’ve got to love it!
 Despite this, the season ended in disappointment.
 In hindsight, we can call this a blessing, as the play-off final 0-1 loss to Fulham would inevitably lead to vast improvements at the club.

 SPREAD THE WORD